Shrama-v-shetty/Eco-lifestyle-agent/README.md

 |Eco lifestyle agent.pdf         | The final project document in pdf format|
 |Eco lifestyle agent.pptx        | The final project document in ppt format|
 |technology and tools.pdf        | The word document which contains details of tools,technologies and ibm services used for project|
+|Eco Lifestyle Agent Standard notebook| The standard notebook of project
 |README.md                    | The file which contains project summary and details       |

 ## Technologies Used